1993–94 George Mason Patriots men's basketball team

 The 1993–94 George Mason Patriots Men's basketball team represented George Mason University during the 1993–94 NCAA Division I men's basketball season.
 This was the 28th season for the program, the first under head coach Paul Westhead.
 The Patriots played their home games at the Patriot Center in Fairfax, Virginia.

+In the CAA tournament, the Patriots lost to UNC Wilmington in the quarterfinals.